njahn82/inspirehep/README.md

 ## Installation

-Get the developement version from GitHub
+Get the development version from GitHub

 ```r